somaholiday/BarLights/README.md

 # barlights

+This is a project that runs on a Raspberry Pi and uses a Hall effect sensor to turn my friend's dark liquor cabinet into a beautifully lit LED extravaganza, just by opening the cupboard door.

+===

 Readme files are usually for other people.

 Until this project is in a working state that I'm happy with, this readme file is for me.